Slobodan Trkulja: Balkanopolis

-In 1997, in the clubs of Novi Sad, Trkulja started playing music that was inspired by Serbian music and Balkan tradition.
+In 1997, in the clubs of Novi Sad, Trkulja started playing music that was inspired by Serbian music and Balkan tradition, but had strong modern influences from the west.
 Pursuing his dream further, he founded the group Balkanopolis, with whom he held many concerts and published an independent album titled Let Iznad Balkana (One Flew Over the Balkans).
 Western musicologists consider his sound a new genre that they call “Modern Balkan Tradition.”
 Ever since, under the Balkanopolis influence, many musical groups ensued and continued to weave the Modern Tradition into the Serbian music scene.

 This exposure brought him a lecturing invitation for the "International Ethno Camp" in Sweden.
 Slobodan was featured as an artistic leader, representing the Balkan countries in the "mix of world music" in Stockholm.

 Today Trkulja plays 13 instruments in total.
 Clarinet since he was 10; bagpipes, diple, double, kaval, flute, acoustic guitar since he was 15; flute since age of 18 and tenor saxophone since 19.
 Today, besides all of these, he plays the drums, Armenian duduk, ocarina, alto and soprano saxophone.
 In addition to his talent for playing, Slobodan Trkulja also has impressive singing abilities, which he developed by listening to traditional Serbian throat-singers.
 The most respected Dutch daily NRC Handelsblad called him "one of the most beautiful male voices of the Balkan."